creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-03-20-ImageBind.md

 ## Zero-shot retrieval

-Even withouh having been trained with (text, audio) pairs, ImageBind achieves performance that are on par with AudioCLIP, which uses text-audio supervision, and close to supervised baselines.
+Even without having been trained with (text, audio) pairs, ImageBind achieves performance that are on par with AudioCLIP, which uses text-audio supervision, and close to supervised baselines.
 Figure 5 shows that adding audio to video for text-based retrieval (36.8 R@1 against 36.1 on Figure 3)

 <div style="text-align:center">
 <img src="/collections/images/imagebind/audio_retrieval.jpg" width=500></div>